 There are many great wine gifts for the wine-lover on your holiday shopping list — and there are a few that you should never give.
 While handmade glass charms and other wine paraphernalia might seem like a good idea, most simply add clutter to countertops, and don't enhance the wine-drinking experience.

-To make sure your gift is used and cherished, instead of relegated to junk drawers or re-gifted on Etsy and eBay, here are five wine-related gifts to avoid — and some suggested alternatives.
+To make sure your gift is used and cherished, instead of relegated to junk drawers or re-gifted, here are five wine-related gifts to avoid — and some suggested alternatives.

 Don't: Glassware Charms

 Glassware charms seem like a practical gift, but the truth is they rarely make it out during parties.
 Even the cutest charms tend to get lost, tangled, or broken and eventually jettisoned into the mass of miscellaneous objects in the junk drawer.
 What's more, many are poorly designed, which makes getting them on and off glassware difficult (and potentially dangerous), and they won't work on popular stemless glasses at all.

 Instead, why not gift a set of washable glassware markers?
 They're easy to use, and do double duty by writing on any glass surface.

 Buy: Wine Glass Metallic Markers, $10 for 3 at Williams-Sonoma

 I'm just going to say it: Aerators are unnecessary.
 Do some wines need to breathe?
 Yes, but the best tool for letting wine breathe isn't an aerator.

 So what is the best tool?
 A wide-mouthed glass.
 A quick swirl in a wide-mouthed glass does a better job of releasing a wine's aromas than the ball bearings in most aerators.

 Buy: Riedel Wine Pinot Glasses, $28 for 2 at Bed, Bath & Beyond